aws-samples/cluster-sample-app/README.md

 2. Select your repository and click "View push commands"
 3. Use the commands listed to build, tag and push your docker image

-## Deploying your application stack with CloudForamtion
+## Deploying your application stack with CloudFormation

 To deploy your application stack using the provided CloudFormation template, take the following step:
 1. Navigate to your AWS console and open the CloudFormation service console